-Deviled eggs are the perfect appetizer for the holidays or anytime of the year!
+Classic Deviled Eggs are the perfect appetizer for the holidays or anytime of the year.
+They are so easy to make and everyone loves them.

-I mean … is it really a party without deviled eggs?
-They are guaranteed to be a crowd favorite!
+I mean, is it really a party without deviled eggs?
+No, of course not!

 If there is one dish that's guaranteed to show up at any southern gathering, I'd place my bet on the classic deviled egg!